j4ceee/ssa-improved/EMULATED_PORTAL.md

 The Emulated Portal of Power is a feature of SSA Improved that replaces the physical USB Portal of Power with a complete software simulation.
 You can place any Skylander from your library onto the portal at any time through the in-game mod UI.
 The Emulated Portal is compatible with the same Skylander dump files used by other emulators such as Cemu, RPCS3, and Dolphin.
-If you already have a collection of `.sky` or `.bin` files from those tools, they will work here without any conversion.
+If you already have a collection of `.sky` or `.bin` files from those tools, they will work here without any conversion.<br>
+You can also directly use Sidekicks, Magic Items & Adventure Packs without any requirements.

 > [!IMPORTANT]
 > A restart is required when toggling the emulated portal on or off.
 The setting takes effect the next time the game initialises its portal connection.